1938 Irish presidential election: Procedure

 All Irish citizens on the Dáil electoral register were eligible to vote.

 Nomination process

 The first candidate to seek a nomination was Alfie Byrne, who had been serving as Lord Mayor of Dublin since 1930, and would continue in that position until 1939.

 On 21 April, representatives of the two major parties, Fianna Fáil and Fine Gael, met and agreed to nominate Douglas Hyde for the office.
+Hyde had been the first president of the Gaelic League, from 1893 to 1915, and was a nominated member of the 2nd Seanad.
 The following day, Labour Party leader William Norton expressed his approval in the Dáil of the nomination of Hyde, and Alfie Byrne issued a statement ending his nomination campaign.

 At the close of nominations, Hyde was the only nominated candidate, with two separate nomination forms received on behalf of Fianna Fáil and Fine Gael Oireachtas members.
 Accepting the nominations and his election to office on 4 May, Hyde said, "I accept this office willingly, but with humility.
 I will do my best to carry out my duties in the future".